rev-net/memo/memo.md

 ### 1.2 Overview

-With today's societal demand for mobility, open source and openly accounted-for fundraises and revenues should outcompete everything by enabling:
+With today's societal demand for mobility[^1], open source and openly accounted-for fundraises and revenues should outcompete everything by enabling:

 - **Scaled Participation:** Flexible and potentially global community with vested interests.
 - **Full Transparency:** Public code and accounting is more trustworthy and easier to cooperate with.